Last Updated on May 17, 2023 by Matt

 Speed and acceleration

 The Inokim OX has an official top speed of 28 mph / 45 kmh.
 This is not exactly among the top speeds when it comes to more expensive scooters.
+Still, in my experience, I was able to reach this speed easily.

 Motor, power, and climbing angle